Mel B Says She’ll Soon Enter Rehab To Deal With PTSD, Alcohol And Sex Addictions

 “I am still struggling.
 But if I can shine a light on the issue of pain, PTSD, and the things men and women do to mask it, I will do.
 I am speaking about this because this is a huge issue for so many people.
 I’m not perfect, and I have never pretended to be.
 But I am working on a better version of myself for my kids, for my family, and for all the people who have supported me in my life.”

-In an interview with the Sun, Mel’s so-called pal, restaurateur Rusty Updegraff, shared some rather personal details about the entertainer’s struggles because she has gotten “crazier over the years” and he “cannot deal with it anymore.”
+In her interview with the Sun, Mel’s so-called pal, restaurateur Rusty Updegraff, shared some rather personal details about the entertainer’s struggles because she has gotten “crazier over the years” and he “cannot deal with it anymore.”

 He claimed that Mel is “sex-crazed” and once slept with three men in one day.
 Over the past year, Updegraff said she even bedded 30-year-old trouble pop star Aaron Carter, who “was very nice, but it lasted about a week.”